b01/learning/encryption/gpg.md

    Your best bet is to start over and make 2 separate GPG keys.
 1 for your private personal use and another for public use.
 Keys are cheap.

+### Commands

+On Windows in Powershell, you can check that the agent is running with `gpg-connect-agent reloadagent /bye`.

 ---

 [GNU Privacy Guard]: https://www.gnupg.org/